kootenpv/yagmail/README.md

 - [`SMTPAuthenticationError: Application-specific password required`](https://support.google.com/accounts/answer/185833)

 - **YagAddressError**: This means that the address was given in an invalid format.
 Note that `From` can either be a string, or a dictionary where the key is an `email`, and the value is an `alias` {'sample@gmail.com', 'Sam'}.
-In the case of 'To', it can either be a string (`email`), a list of emails (email addresses without aliases) or a dictionary where keys are the email addresses and the values indicate the aliases.
+In the case of 'to', it can either be a string (`email`), a list of emails (email addresses without aliases) or a dictionary where keys are the email addresses and the values indicate the aliases.

 - Make sure you have a connection